-A flow or stain makes a woman niddah only if its color is one of those that halacha stipulates as niddah colors.
-Reds generally make a woman niddah; yellows or greens usually do not.
-Pink, brown, gold, orange, black or reddish shades should be evaluated by a halachic authority.
+A flow or stain makes a woman niddah or invalidates the clean days only if its color is one of those that halacha stipulates as niddah colors.
+Discharge that has no trace of red or pink (e.g., clear, white, yellow, or green) does not make a woman niddah.
+Brown the shade of coffee with milk or lighter, with no hint of red, also does not make a woman niddah.
+Darker shades of brown, or browns with a reddish tint, require evaluation by a halachic authority.
 Stains are best evaluated in natural sunlight (holding the cloth or stained item in the shade rather than in direct sunlight), as colors may appear different in artificial light.

 It is completely legitimate, and halachically recommended, to rely on the leniencies built into the laws of stains.
 We recommend following the following precautions to avoid becoming niddah unnecessarily:

 - Wearing colored underwear or pantiliners (according to many opinions, including those followed by this website, disposable white pantiliners are also effective)

 - Not looking at toilet paper or taking care to wait fifteen seconds between urinating and wiping

 - Having relations on colored sheets, waiting a few minutes for both spouses to clean themselves afterwards, and using dark colored towels for cleaning.
 In any instance of finding bleeding immediately after relations, a halachic authority should be consulted as soon as possible